wkrouse/Bringing-My-OCD/README.md

 The userscript changes the template Statistics (threadmark number threadmark, wordcount words) to Statistics (wordcount words).
  <img src="https://github.com/wkrouse/Bringing-My-OCD-Online/blob/main/images/2nd%20Threadmark%20count%20removal.png?raw=true" alt="Comparison of thread statistics display, with and without second instance of threadmark counts" width="500">

-# Renames Final Page Button to 'Last' in Navigation Bars
+# Last Page' Button Labeling

  The userscript renames the button right before the next button to the word Last.
 It's  only effective when multiple navigation buttons are present.
 Note: This feature will take a moment to load.
 This feature works on Questionable Questing.<br>
  <img src="https://github.com/wkrouse/Bringing-My-OCD-Online/blob/main/images/Rename%20last%20page%20button.png?raw=true" alt="Screenshot showing the renaming of the forum navigation button to 'Last' by the userscript" width="300">